 Once you’ve answered those questions, here are 7 things you need to consider to make the right choice for you

 1.Moisture content is extremely important

 When burning firewood, it’s vital that you only burn wood with a moisture content less than 20%.
 Burning wet wood is bad for the environment and bad for your appliance due to the levels of smoke, ash and pollutants that it emits.

 Wet wood can be bought cheaply, but it will need to be seasoned or kiln-dried before it can be burned.
 If you want to season the wood yourself, ensure that you have space and time to season it for 1 – 2 years before you need to use it.
 It should be stored in a covered or dry place, away from the walls and floor, and have sufficient ventilation to allow air to get to the logs, and any moisture to evaporate

 For wood that you can burn immediately, you will need to buy properly seasoned or kiln-dried logs.
 The debate between seasoned and kiln-dried logs can get quite heated with strong opinions on either side!
-We prefer kiln-dried as it’s a more controlled process meaning more consistent quality.
-You can read more about that here
+We think kiln-dried wood is better than seasoned as it’s a more controlled process meaning more consistent quality.
+You can read more about kiln-dried vs seasoned here

 2. Weights can be misleading